 Taste: Creamy malt.
 Vanilla.
 Honey.
 Peppery spice.
 Good weight on the palate.
 With water it becomes fruity with orange, apple and grapes.
 Biscuit-like malt remains into the finish with more oaky spice.

-Value for money: This one retails for £56 and while it isn’t perhaps the most exciting of drams, it’s solid enough to make a decent purchase.
+Thoughts: This one retails for £56 and while it isn’t perhaps the most exciting of drams, it’s solid enough to make a decent purchase.

 Nothing fancy, just honest single malt whisky matured for a decent amount of time.
 Almost a textbook Highland dram.